With CKL’s Cost Accounting module for Microsoft Dynamics 365 Business Central, you can precisely monitor your finances thanks to individual settings.

-Cost and Performance Accounting is our add-on for Microsoft Dynamics 365 Business Central/NAV.
+Cost and Performance Accounting is our add-on for Microsoft Dynamics 365 Business Central.
 We have designed it as an intuitive cost control tool for in-house evaluation and analysis: It provides you with quick and clear information about the revenues and costs of operation.
 As a dual-accounting system for classic financial accounting, this platform is available for classic operational accounting.

 Classic questions about profit centres – from billing, multi-level contribution margin accounting and cost unit considerations after allocation of overheads, to the classic cost allocation sheet – can be answered in detail, analysed and considered separately.